xaviqo/first_sbproject/README.md

 ## Images

-> Password is encripted with Argon2 and saved in the DB to avoid anyone to know your password, even the system administrador.
+> Password is encripted with Argon2 and saved in the DB to avoid anyone to know your password, even the system administrador can't see it.
 ![mysql](https://i.imgur.com/WQdnn0U.png "Screenshoot of the Database")